nap2000/docs/console.rst

    Reports accessible from the console

-As shown in the picture there are 3 console specific reports available (Note the menu item simply labelled reports takes you to the reports module and is not connected to what is shown on the console).
+As shown in the picture there are 3 console specific reports available which have been highligted with a red border.
+(Note the menu item simply labelled reports takes you to the reports module and is not connected to what is shown on the console.
+Also the menu item labelled "local reports" contains custom reports added for your application, by default there will be no reports listed under this drop down).

 *  Summary Report.
 Creates a spreadsheet report with a worksheet for each question.
 These worksheets format the data so that it can be readily turned into charts.
-*  Word Download.
+*  Word Download (blue button).
 Downloads the current records and columns into a word document.
 QR codes will be shown in this report.
 All reports are generated in landscape mode.
 You should reduce the number of columns to less than 10 before proceeding.
-*  Spreadsheet Download.
+*  Spreadsheet Download (Green button).
 Downloads the current records into a spreadsheet.

 Languages Supported for Automatic Transcription